yyli28/d2mr-assessment-yyli28/assessment.md

 3. Integrate a GitHub repo with an R studio project, including .gitignore file

     1. All scripts run and all notebooks render if the repo is cloned to another location
-    2.  .gitingore comprehensively excludes unnecessary, private, and very large files and is be commeted appropriately
+    2.  .gitignore comprehensively excludes unnecessary, private, and very large files and is be commeted appropriately

         -   [ ] Objective attempt
         -   [ ] Unique objective attempt